HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 Ioncross Mod Team - for making Total War, which I got many, many, many design and balance concepts from.
 Awesome mod.

 Pathfinder Studios - for making Evolutions, which was one of my inspirations to start modding in the first place.
-I also, uhh, "permenantly borrowed" some icons from it (had NO clue how to do 'em myself, still don't), so thank them for those. =D
+I also, uhh, "permanently borrowed" some icons from it (had NO clue how to do 'em myself, still don't), so thank them for those. =D

 Crabtree - for making Advanced Battleship Encounters, which I originally used as a foundation for what would eventually be.
 It is no longer in use in any way, as the mod has since been re-built from the ground up, but I think it's still worthy of credit.
 After all, without it, I wouldn't be here anyways, would I?